Reform of the Roman Breviary by Pope Pius X: Psalter of Pope Pius V abolished

-To correspond to the new psalms, the antiphonary of the traditional Roman Office was also almost completely overhauled as well.
+To correspond to the new psalms, the antiphonary of the traditional Roman Office was also almost completely overhauled.
 Pre-1911, there were 141 unique antiphons in the psalter.
 Post-1911, there were 220.
 Only 66 antiphons were recognizably the same, and some 16 of these added words or removed them.
 Many of the overlapping ones were those for the special seasons (Advent, Lent, Passiontide), not for the per annum ferias.
 Thus 75 antiphons of the pre-1911 Breviary were removed, and 154 unique to the post-1911 Breviary introduced.

 Of the 75 unique to the pre-1911 Breviary, 3 paschal antiphons were suppressed, 10 were suppressed because they were associated with repeating psalms at Lauds that no longer occurred multiple times during the week in the Pius X schema, 10 were suppressed because their psalms were moved to the Little Hours under a single antiphon not requiring an antiphon of their own, 5 were replaced at the Little Hours by a new antiphon from that psalm (but drawn from a different division of the psalm), and 47 were completely replaced by another quote from the same psalm/division.